mainpriseio/cache-wallet/README.md

 ![Mainprise Logo](resources/mainprise-logo.png)
 # Mainprise Wallet
-This is the official Mainprise BAIL TokenWallet.
+This is the official Mainprise BAIL Token Wallet.

 This project is an enhanced version of the NEM Nano Wallet.